Kendall Reyes: Regular season

+Playoffs

 Personal life

 Reyes still spends a lot of time in Nashua during the offseason.
 In March 2013, the Boys and Girls Club of Greater Nashua inducted him into its Hall of Fame.
 Reyes spent much of his time as a youth at the Club, where he sharpened his athletic and academic skills.
 Now he works with the Club to help develop initiatives for youths.
 A former class president at Nashua North High, Reyes also spends time at his alma mater talking to student-athletes about education and being good community citizens.